-

 Biography

-Jimmy Haynes is an acoustic guitarist/singer/songwriter based in Nashville, Tennessee.
-Although strongly rooted in Bluegrass, his influences cross multiple genres of music.
-With the propensity to incorporate elements of Jazz, Americana, and Pop into his work, he still considers himself first and foremost, a Bluegrass guitarist.
+Jimmy Haynes is an acoustic guitarist, singer, and songwriter based in Nashville, Tennessee.
+Although strongly rooted in bluegrass, his musical influences seamlessly cross multiple genres.
+With a natural propensity to incorporate elements of jazz, Americana, and pop into his work, Jimmy still considers himself, first and foremost, a bluegrass guitarist.

-Immersed in a family filled with musical talents, Jimmy discovered the love of acoustic guitar as a small child.
-One of his earliest memories is watching his Uncle Tracy play guitar and thinking that was exactly what he wanted to do.
-By his teenage years, Jimmy devoted his time to the study of Bluegrass Guitar.
-With such outstanding talent as Tim Stafford, David Grier, Steve Kaufman, and the legendary Tony Rice as his benchmark, his goal of mastering the guitar was (and still is) taken as seriously as every breath.
-His influences aren't only some of the Bluegrass greats, Jimmy has always had a fondness for rock ballads as well as enjoying the works of such artists as The Doors, Bread, Frank Sinatra, and Dean Martin, to name a few.
+Immersed in a musically talented family, Jimmy discovered his love for the acoustic guitar as a young child.
+One of his earliest memories is watching his Uncle Tracy play, sparking a lifelong passion.
+By his teenage years, Jimmy devoted his time entirely to the study of bluegrass guitar.
+Taking his goal of mastering the instrument as seriously as every breath, he benchmarked his skills against outstanding talents like Tim Stafford, David Grier, Steve Kaufman, and the legendary Tony Rice.
+His rich influences also extend beyond bluegrass, encompassing a fondness for classic rock ballads and the timeless works of artists like The Doors, Bread, Frank Sinatra, and Dean Martin.